 Can supervise: YES

-Jarocki, VM, Steele, JR, Widjaja, M, Tacchi, JL, Padula, MP & Djordjevic, SP 2019, 'Formylated N-terminal methionine is absent from the Mycoplasma hyopneumoniae proteome: Implications for translation initiation.', International journal of medical microbiology : IJMM, vol. 309, no. 5, pp. 288-298.View/Download from: UTS OPUS or Publisher's site
+Jarocki, VM, Steele, JR, Widjaja, M, Tacchi, JL, Padula, MP & Djordjevic, SP 2019, 'Formylated N-terminal methionine is absent from the Mycoplasma hyopneumoniae proteome: Implications for translation initiation.', International journal of medical microbiology : IJMM, vol. 309, no. 5, pp. 288-298.View/Download from: Publisher's site

 N-terminal methionine excision (NME) is a proteolytic pathway that cleaves the N-termini of proteins, a process that influences where proteins localise in the cell and their turnover rates.
 In bacteria, protein biosynthesis is initiated by formylated methionine start tRNA (fMet-tRNAfMet).
 The formyl group is attached by formyltransferase (FMT) and is subsequently removed by peptide deformylase (PDF) in most but not all proteins.
 Methionine aminopeptidase then cleaves deformylated methionine to complete the process.
 Components of NME, particularly PDF, are promising therapeutic targets for bacterial pathogens.
 In Mycoplasma hyopneumoniae, a genome-reduced, major respiratory pathogen of swine, pdf and fmt are absent from its genome.
 Our bioinformatic analysis uncovered additional enzymes involved in formylated N-terminal methionine (fnMet) processing missing in fourteen mycoplasma species, including M. hyopneumoniae but not in Mycoplasma pneumoniae, a major respiratory pathogen of humans.
 Consistent with our bioinformatic studies, an analysis of in-house tryptic peptide libraries confirmed the absence of fnMet in M. hyopneumoniae proteins but, as expected fnMet peptides were detected in the proteome of M. pneumoniae.
 Additionally, computational molecular modelling of M. hyopneumoniae translation initiation factors reveal structural and sequence differences in areas known to interact with fMet-tRNAfMet.
 Our data suggests that some mycoplasmas have evolved a translation process that does not require fnMet.

-Berry, IJ, Jarocki, VM, Tacchi, JL, Raymond, BBA, Widjaja, M, Padula, MP & Djordjevic, SP 2017, 'N-terminomics identifies widespread endoproteolysis and novel methionine excision in a genome-reduced bacterial pathogen.', Scientific Reports, vol. 7, no. 1, pp. 1-17.View/Download from: UTS OPUS or Publisher's site
+Berry, IJ, Jarocki, VM, Tacchi, JL, Raymond, BBA, Widjaja, M, Padula, MP & Djordjevic, SP 2017, 'N-terminomics identifies widespread endoproteolysis and novel methionine excision in a genome-reduced bacterial pathogen.', Scientific Reports, vol. 7, no. 1, pp. 1-17.View/Download from: Publisher's site

 Proteolytic processing alters protein function.
 Here we present the first systems-wide analysis of endoproteolysis in the genome-reduced pathogen Mycoplasma hyopneumoniae.
 669 N-terminal peptides from 164 proteins were identified, demonstrating that functionally diverse proteins are processed, more than half of which 75 (53%) were accessible on the cell surface.
 Multiple cleavage sites were characterised, but cleavage with arginine in P1 predominated.
 Putative functions for a subset of cleaved fragments were assigned by affinity chromatography using heparin, actin, plasminogen and fibronectin as bait.
 Binding affinity was correlated with the number of cleavages in a protein, indicating that novel binding motifs are exposed, and protein disorder increases, after a cleavage event.
 Glyceraldehyde 3-phosphate dehydrogenase was used as a model protein to demonstrate this.
 We define the rules governing methionine excision, show that several aminopeptidases are involved, and propose that through processing, genome-reduced organisms can expand protein function.